HariAbram/sycl-microbench/README.md

 # Building

-CMake is used to build this benchmark.
+Make is used to build this benchmark.

 ```
 make VENDOR=acpp|intel-llvm|<empty=DPCPP> BACKEND=omp|<empty> ARCH=x86|a64fx